MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 ```

 ### -SkipCertificateCheck

 Skips certificate validation checks.
 This includes all validations such as expiration, revocation, trusted root authority, etc.

+> [!WARNING]
-> **Warning**: Using this parameter is not secure and is not recommended.
-This switch is only intended to be used against known hosts using a self-signed certificate for testing purposes.
+> Using this parameter is not secure and is not recommended.
+This switch is only
+> intended to be used against known hosts using a self-signed certificate for
+> testing purposes.
 Use at your own risk.

 This feature was added in PowerShell 6.0.0.